altunenes/altunenes.github.io/content/posts/taurigst.md

 - Avoid interfering with Tauri's DMG creation process
 - Use a wrapper script for your main executable to set environment variables

-### <span style="color:orange;">1.5 Testing Your Integration</span>

-To verify everything is working correctly:

-1. Test the app on a system without GStreamer installed (Or just change the library names on your machine and see if it works)
-2. Use `otool -L` to inspect the binary dependencies
-3. Add temporary debug output to see which libraries are being loaded

 ## <span style="color:orange;">Conclusion</span>